So, you want to write for Asparagus. Great! We want that too.

 What We Pay

 Important!
 Asparagus pays ALL writers.
 Equally important: it’s a startup.
 So the pay is not as high as we hope it will be some day.
-I negotiate rates with individual writers based on the amount and nature of reporting going into a specific piece.
-In our first year, we’ve averaged about 20 Canadian cents/word, but rates do vary.
+We negotiate rates with individual writers based on the amount and nature of reporting going into a specific piece.
+In our first couple of years, we’ve averaged about C$0.25/word, but rates do vary.
 Please reach out even if you’re used to earning more, and we’ll figure out what’s possible.
-(If you’re concerned about the low end, we’ve never paid less than 15 cents/word.)
+(If you’re concerned about the low end, we’ve never paid less than C$0.15/word.)

 Our goal is to increase fees as soon as is financially possible.
-And in the meantime, we guarantee a supportive and collaborative editing process to ensure your published piece, and your writing experience, are the best they can be.
+In the meantime, we guarantee a supportive, collaborative, and rigorous editing process to ensure your published piece—and your writing experience—are the best they can be.
 We also pay promptly.